-In 2013, "Mercury (in a form of total mercury, Hg) was detected at varied concentrations in all fish ... and sediment ....) samples collected in Agusan Marsh.
+In 2013, "Mercury (in a form of total mercury, Hg) was detected at varied concentrations in all fish ... and sediment) samples collected in Agusan Marsh.
 The Hg concentrations observed from all types of fish samples ranged between 0.98 to 6.90 mg/kg.
-The highest was obtained from the fish sample (Haluan) collected along Agusan River while the lowest was observed from the fish sample (Tilapia) collected from SitioPanlabuhan, Loreto, Agusandel Sur.
-The Hg concentrations in all types of fish species considered in this study are found to be higher than the 0.500 mg/kg maximum recommended limit for Hg (UNEP, 2002 ) commonly allowed in fish for human consumption in most countries" (source: PARTICIPATORY RESOURCE AND SOCIO-ECONOMIC ASSESSMENT OF THE AGUSAN MARSH ECOSYSTEMS, final technical report).
+The highest was obtained from the fish sample (Haluan) collected along Agusan River while the lowest was observed from the fish collected from sample (Tilapia) SitioPanlabuhan, Loreto, Agusandel Sur.
+The Hg concentrations in all types of fish species considered in this study are found to be higher than the 0.500 mg/kg maximum recommended limit for Hg (UNEP, 2002) commonly allowed in fish for human consumption in most countries" (source: PARTICIPATORY RESOURCE AND SOCIO-ECONOMIC ASSESSMENT OF THE AGUSAN MARSH ECOSYSTEMS, final technical report).

-The transformation of buffer zones in protected areas, like forest and agricultural land into oil palm plantations, has contributed to the reduction of biodiversity and degradation of environmental quality (excessive use of pesticides, fertilizers, overuse of water resources).
+into oil palm plantations, has contributed to the reduction of biodiversity and degradation of environmental quality (excessive use of pesticides, fertilizers, overuse of water resources).
 This threat will continue while sufficient monitoring is not in place.
 The income of the farmers does not provide enough for their livelihood.
 In Caraga, one out of four workers in palm oil plantations are children who are exposed to the fertilizers and pesticides used.